CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Development.md

 Now that you can use context to access a theme object anywhere in your application, here are other features this specific library provides relevant to the theming process.

 #### Overriding the default theme
-The reason the theme is provided with this library is so that a set theme to start your customer off with exits.
-They can use it right off the bat without a the concern of customization.
-It is very useful to have the same library implemented on multiple projects, and not project by painstaking project.
+The reason the default theme is provided with this library is so that a structure exsists to build off of.
+Use it right off the bat without a the concern of customization.
+It is very useful to have the same library implemented on multiple projects, and not reimplemented the same logic on a project by painstaking project basis.

 > See the Implementation guide for details.